Amyz1ng/Project3-battleships/README.md

 # Testing
 I have manually tested this project by doing the following:
 - Passed the code through a PEP8 linter and confirmed there are no problems
-- Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice
+- Given invalid inputs: strings when numbers are expected, out of bounds inputs, dupliace inputs
 - Tested in my local terminal and the Code Institute Heroku terminal
 # Bugs
 ## Solved Bugs